okuparinen/okuparinen.github.io/index.md

 I am a postdoctoral researcher in [Language Technology](https://blogs.helsinki.fi/language-technology/) at the University of Helsinki.
 I defended my [PhD thesis](http://urn.fi/URN:ISBN:978-952-03-1990-8) in Finnish language in June 2021.

+I am visiting KU Leuven from 5 Sep to 2 Dec 2022.

 ## Research interests

 * Language variation and change